utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 <img alt="Start block" src="https://assets.postman.com/postman-labs-docs/all-blocks/new-ux-start-block.png" width="110px"/>

 The first block that runs when a Flow is run.
-When deploying to the cloud [running flows on the cloud](/docs/postman-flows/concepts/automatic-runs/), Can be configured to hold information (either as text or in JSON format) for testing locally.
+When deploying to the cloud [running Flows on the cloud](/docs/postman-flows/concepts/automatic-runs/), Can be configured to hold information (either as text or in JSON format) for testing locally.

 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/63bcbae7f3155f2e86b54eb2)